Alexever17/novelslist/README.md

 # Novelslist

 The third version of my website to showcase my favorit novels and books, this time with Vue.js

 ## Description

 This is an ongoing project with multiple purposes in mind.
 First of all I would like to create an easy, digital repository to save the informaitons of all the books I read and also maintain their progress easily with cross platform tools.
-Secondly, this functions as a platform to learn vue.js, a makor frontend library.
-To learn more about it head below.
-In generally if possible this project will be constantly updated and will hopefully include access for users.
+Secondly, this functions as a project to learn vue.js, a major frontend library.
+To learn more about it head to the Packages section.
+If possible this project will be constantly updated and will hopefully include access for users.

 ## Chingu

-This project is part of the [Chingu](https://chingu.io) programm.
+This project is part of the [Chingu](https://chingu.io) program.

 "Chingu is a remote 6-week program for web developers.
 You will build a project in a remote team and level-up with the technical and soft skills required in a professional software job."

-Please wisit them at the link above!
+Please visit them at the link above!

 ## Livesite